Information Sharing Platform Laboratory,

 Graduate School of Information Science and Technology,

 Yuki Koizumi is an associate professor of Graduate School of Information Science and Technology, Osaka University.
 He received his Master of Information Science and Ph.D. of Information Science degrees from Osaka University, Japan, in 2006 and 2009, respectively.
-Since 2009 to 2017, he was an assistant professor of Graduate School of Information Science and Technology, Osaka University, Japan.
+He was an assistant professor of Graduate School of Information Science and Technology, Osaka University, Japan since 2009.

 A software router, which is built on a hardware platform based on a commercial off-the-shelf (COTS) computer, becomes feasible because of recent advances in multi-core CPUs and fast networking technologies for COTS computers.
 It is a promising platform for both IP and future ICN forwarding engines since it is low-cost, energy-efficient, and flexible.
 The goal of this research is to present what an ideal ICN forwarding engine on a COTS computer is supposed to be.